Logo

 Key Takeaways

-• Supply and Demand Zones are specific areas on a price chart where buying or selling pressure dominates, leading to potential price reversals.
+• Supply and Demand trading zones are specific areas on a price chart where buying or selling pressure dominates, leading to potential price reversals.

 • The interplay of supply and demand dictates price movements, providing a foundational principle for analyzing and predicting market trends.